Analysis | Most Trump voters are ready to give Biden a chance. Are Republican politicians?

 That’s a joke, but only partially.
-Putin’s decision not to acknowledge Biden’s win at the outset was clearly calculated to retain some good will from the sitting president.
+Putin’s decision not to acknowledge Biden’s win at the outset was clearly calculated to retain some goodwill from the sitting president.
 And — who knew? — maybe Trump would accomplish the unexpected one last time and somehow secure a second term in office.
 If anyone knows that political power can be unexpectedly resilient, it’s Putin, the guy who American intelligence agencies believe twice tried to weigh in on Trump’s behalf.

-It did not go unnoticed that Putin recognized Biden’s win more quickly than many other Republican officials.
-Senate Majority Leader Mitch McConnell (R-Ky.), for one, has yet to take the obviously trivial step of acknowledging what occurred on Nov.
-3. There’s this weird thing now where Republicans are only surreptitiously congratulating Biden, leading the president-elect to chirpily report on Monday evening that a half-dozen “mostly senior” Republican senators had called to congratulate him on his win.
+It did not go unnoticed that Putin recognized Biden’s win more quickly than many Republican officials.
+Senate Majority Leader Mitch McConnell (R-Ky.), for one, had yet to take the obviously trivial step of acknowledging what occurred on Nov.
+3. (He did so later on Monday morning.)
+There’s this weird thing now where Republicans are only surreptitiously congratulating Biden, leading the president-elect to chirpily report on Monday evening that a half-dozen “mostly senior” Republican senators had called to congratulate him on his win.
 Who those brave individuals are will remain a mystery over the short term.

 “I’m pleased but not surprised by the number of my former Republican colleagues in the Senate who have acknowledged already the results of the electoral college.
 I thank them,” he said in his speech following the electoral college vote.
 “And I’m convinced we can work together for the good of the nation on many subjects.
 That’s the duty owed to the people, to our Constitution, to our history.”